4946Robotics/TeachingRepo/README.md

 TeachingRepo
 ============

-A test repository to learn how github works
+A test repository for getting used to how github works

 What is Git?
 What is Github?
 ============================